nagv/org-management-portal/README.md

 # org-management
 Repository for managing Organization Details

      Application Functionality and Key Assumptions:

-1. This Node JS application has UI integrated along with services.
-Though UI and Services are part of same code base, services are completely decoupled from UI logic.
-UI code will invoke the services internally as such it's external services and process the response and error messages.
-This design facilitates seperating UI logic to external application (I did spent some time on building Angular Application which was half way through.
-But considering the timelines, I had stick back to the current version of UI)
+A.	Though UI and Services are part of same code base, Node services are completely decoupled from UI logic to facilitate consumption of these services from external applications (I started Angular version of UI which I can finish and share if you would like see that sort of integration)
-2. As per DB schema shared, I have considered "Phone Number" as unique field as we dont have any other suitable fields for uniqueness
+B.	As per DB schema shared, I have considered "Phone Number" as unique field as we dont have any other suitable fields for uniqueness
-3. I have considered "HireDate" and "Employmenet End Date" as optional fileds where as HireDate will get auto populated if nothing provided from user
+C.	.
+I have considered "HireDate" and "Employment End Date" as optional fields where as HireDate gets auto populated if no user input provided
-4.I haven't implemented security for the APIs or UI for this assigment.
-Adding this feature is not a complicated activity
+D.	I have kept the application simple without any security/other token.
+Adding these features is not complicated activity
-5. I have tried to buitify UI and addtional validations.
-I belive there is a room of improvement in this version though current verison given basic features(Eg: Fields level validation for create,update,Date mask, alignements etc..)
+E.	I tired to come up with basic UI per the assignment.
+There is a room for adding some extra validations and alignments

 Node Version:13.1.0 Npm Version: 6.13.4

 Steps to start Server in Local: